 Certificate of Origin¶

 By contributing to this project you agree to the Developer Certificate of Origin (DCO).
 This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
-No action from you is required, but it's a good idea to see the DCO file for details before you start contributing code to FluxCD organization.

 To discuss ideas and specifications we use Github Discussions.